 Cheilostomatous bryozoa 1

 These volumes are suitable for the lab or field.
-Technical terminology is kept to a minimum and a glossary of terms provided.
+The editors aim to keep them as user friendly as possible, with technical terminology at a minimum and a glossary of terms.
 However the complexity of the subject matter makes the books more suitable for the more experienced practitioner.